illinois-cs498vr/illinois-cs498vr.github.io/_projects/FA19-Job_Site_Risk_Assessment_-_Hazards_and_risks_of_injury_in_auto_industry.md

 ---
 layout: project
-title: Job Site Risk Assessment / Hazards and risks of injury in auto industry
+title: Job Site Risk Assessment / Hazards and Risks of Injury in Auto Industry
 desc: The application is an AR mobile app that detects risky objects in the environment and provides information about the detected objects.
 dl: https://drive.google.com/drive/folders/1qwklqXi_GfyAT5gaApeRQTA_cw4jYf-R?usp=sharing
 semester: Fall 2019